Actindo-AG/Documentation/BigCommerce/Troubleshooting/01_UploadOfProductFailed.md

    ![Edit offer](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/TroubleSearchEngineOp.png "[Edit offer]")

 3. Check the entry in the *Custom URL* field.
+Change it if it is not unique or invalid.
+A valid URL both must not contain any special characters such as (, - ; - % - & - § - $ - etc.) and must start with a slash/.
+For example, /custom/url.

-Change it if it is not correct.
-If the URL is correct, check similar offers to see if the duplicate is recorded there.
+4. If the URL is correct, check similar offers to see if the duplicate is recorded there.

-4. Click the [SAVE] button.
+5. Click the [SAVE] button.
     The *Edit offer* view is automatically closed when the changes have been saved.
 The *Offers* view is displayed again.

-5. Click the checkbox of the offer you have changed.
+6. Click the checkbox of the offer you have changed.
    The editing toolbar is displayed.

-6. Click the [RETRY UPLOAD] button.
+7. Click the [RETRY UPLOAD] button.
     *Omni-Channel* starts the export for the offer.
       The *Export triggered* pop-up window is displayed.
 The error message is no longer displayed, if you have successfully corrected the issue.